• Skip to primary navigation

 While I don’t have a direct answer to that, with the current prices on components being what they are, that could put us directly into 2022 before things could get back to normal, only to have the mid term elections throw us back off again.

-So ammo prices may come down, but they won’t be down to 2019 prices.
-And in fact some of my sources inside the bigger ammo makers said we can expect to pay at least 20% more per box of ammo than you would in 2019 until at least 2022, if not 2023.
+Ammo prices may come down at some point, but they won’t be down to 2019 prices.
+And in fact some of my sources inside the bigger ammo makers said we can expect to pay at least 20% more per box of ammo than you would have in 2019 until at least 2022, if not 2023.

 And of course, you know what’s going to happen in 2024, right?
 Another election.
 This time, a presidential election, and who knows what will happen.